 - 50% onions

 - 25% celery

-Acid Helps in Making Stock
+The Role of Acid in Making Stock

 One thing to remember is that acid reacts with aluminum cookware, so use a stainless steel stockpot for making stock.

 Small amounts of herbs, spices, and additional aromatics (above and beyond the mirepoix) can be added to stock, using one of two methods:

 Both the sachet and the bouquet garni are tied to a length of cooking twine and added to the stockpot to simmer; the other end of the twine can be tied to the handle of the stockpot, making the sachet or bouquet garni easy to retrieve.